abhiutd/tflite-predictor/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/rai-project/go-mxnet)](https://goreportcard.com/report/github.com/rai-project/go-mxnet)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 Go binding for Tensorflow Lite C++ API.
-It is also referred to as MLModelScope mobile Predictor (mPredictor).
+It is also referred to as MLModelScope Tensorflow Lite mobile Predictor (TFLite mPredictor).
 It is used to perform model inference on mobile devices.
 It is used by the [Tensorflow Lite agent](https://github.com/abhiutd/tflite-agent) in [MLModelScope](mlmodelscope.org) to perform model inference in Go.
 More importantly, it can be used as a standalone predictor in any given Android/iOS application.
-Refer to [Usage Modes](usage mode) for further details.
+Refer to [Usage Modes](Usage Modes) for further details.

 ## Installation